 LTV = Loan to Value

-LTV indicates the ratio of the property value to the loan value.
-The lower the LTV, the higher the level of security.
+LTV indicates the ratio of the property’s value to the loan’s value.
+The lower the LTV, the higher the collateral.

-Calculation of LTV = loan amount / estimated market value × 100
+LTV calculation = loan amount / estimated market price × 100

-Yield represents the monetary amount you gain from invested capital.
-It indicates the difference between the final value of the investment and the capital used.
+The return represents the amount of money you get for the capital invested.
+It indicates the difference between the final value of the investment and the capital employed.

-p.a. stands for per annum, meaning the yield calculated on an annual basis.
+p.a. means per annum, i.e. yield calculated on an annual basis.

 Example:

-You invest 10,000 CZK with a yield of 10% p.a.
-The yields will be paid to you proportionally every month, and in one year, you will receive a total of 1,000 CZK in yields.
+You invest CZK 10,000 with a return of 10% p.a.
+We will pay you the income in a proportional amount every month, you will get a total of CZK 1,000 in income per year.

 Maturity

-Maturity indicates the binding date by which the loan will be repaid and your investment comes to an end.
+The maturity date indicates the binding date by which the loan will be repaid and when your investment ends.

 Min. investment

-Minimum investment specifies the lowest possible amount that can be invested in the project.
+The minimum investment indicates the lowest possible amount that can be invested in the project.

 LTV